 How will you be curious, not judgmental?

-KEY TAKEAWAY: We all have so much to learn and being judgmental can shut us off from truth and wisdom.
+We all have so much to learn and being judgmental can shut us off from truth and wisdom.
 “Be curious, not judgmental“.

 *Note: Ted Lasso is rated TV-MA for those who may want to screen before watching with families and young children.